-FCRE brings together volunteers both academic and practice-based, and is working towards developing community-led public engagement project, with a vision for collaboration and exchange between the various artists, practitioners, organisations, stakeholders, academics and postgraduate researchers exploring all aspects of festivity and celebrations including: ceremonies, parades, combined arts, festive atmospheres, feelings and emotions, labour and leisure, digital media celebration and and festivity, festival culture impacts on education, heritage and historical museums, combined arts, archival research, festive atmospheres and feelings, labour and leisure, night-time festivals and leisure (night-time economy, urban night-lives, light festivals, nightlife and Caribbean and Caribbean diasporic carnival (mas', panorama, soca and dimanche gras), geography, tourism and fandom, parties, feasts, rites, balls, family reunions, banquets, harvest festivities, lore, medieval spectacle, medieval re-enactment, gatherings (marches, memorials, community gatherings, rallies, commemorations, tributes, public and national holidays) performances, etc..
+FCRE brings together volunteers both academic and practice-based, and is working towards developing community-led public engagement, with a vision for collaboration and exchange between the various artists, practitioners, organisations, stakeholders, academics and postgraduate researchers exploring all aspects of rituals, festivity and celebrations including: ceremonies, parades, combined arts, festive atmospheres, feelings and emotions, labour and leisure, digital media celebration and festivity, food in festivals, festival culture impacts on education, heritage and historical museums, combined arts, archival research and curation, tourism and development, sport celebration, night-time festivals and leisure (night-time economy, urban night-lives, light festivals, nightlife and Caribbean and Caribbean diasporic carnival (mas', panorama, soca, and Dimanche Gras), geography, tourism and fandom, parties, bazaars, feasts, rites, balls, family reunions, banquets, harvest festivities, lore, medieval spectacle, medieval re-enactment, gatherings (marches, memorials, community gatherings, rallies, commemorations, tributes, public and national holidays) performances, etc..

 Our main aims are: to explore, expand and articulate current approaches within the field; to examine the significance of festivals in all of their manifestations; to explore the various festival arts, practices, and processes, and how individuals and community groups within different cultures share their knowledge of craft-making (we also aim to understand the importance of festival arts); to create a membership directory for festival studies that will help the field to advance; to develop and design courses that can be of support to various educational departments through social partnerships; to learn more about the kind of academic research being conducted, where it is conducted and by whom; and to conduct workshops and annual conferences in order to provide a platform for scholars, postgraduate students, and artists to share and advance the study of festivals.